An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Bayes' theorem

 \section{Bayes' theorem}

-\lb{sec:bayes} The core of the plausible reasoning framework developed as an efficient and reliable practical tool for {\bf inductive statistical inference} is constituted by a result that is due to the English mathematician and Presbyterian minister \href{http://www-history.mcs.st-and.ac.uk/Biographies/Bayes.html}{Thomas Bayes (1702--1761)}; see the posthumous publication Bayes (1763)~\ct{bay1763}.
-It states that for two propositions~$A$ and~$B$, given background information~$I$, it is always true that \be \fbox{$\displaystyle \lb{eq:bayes0} P(A|BI) = \frac{P(B|AI)}{P(B|I)}\,P(A|I) \ , $} \ee On the face of it, {\bf Bayes' theorem}, as it has come to be known for a long time, is just a convenient re-arrangement of the product rule~(\ref{eq:productrule}), provided $P(B|I) > 0$.
-However, its immense conceptual significance for plausible reasoning and {\bf inductive statistical inference} was already glimpsed at by Bayes himself; cf. Stigler (1986)~\ct[pp~98--98]{sti1986}.
+\lb{sec:bayes} The core of the plausible reasoning framework developed as an efficient and reliable practical tool for \textbf{inductive statistical inference} is constituted by a result that is due to the English mathematician and Presbyterian minister \href{https://mathshistory.st-andrews.ac.uk/Biographies/Bayes/}{Thomas Bayes (1702--1761)}; see the posthumous publication Bayes (1763)~\ct{bay1763}.
+It states that for two propositions~$A$ and~$B$, given background information~$I$, it is always true that \be \fbox{$\displaystyle \lb{eq:bayes0} P(A|BI) = \frac{P(B|AI)}{P(B|I)}\,P(A|I) \ , $} \ee On the face of it, \textbf{Bayes' theorem}, as it has come to be known for a long time, is just a convenient re-arrangement of the product rule~(\ref{eq:productrule}), provided $P(B|I) > 0$.
+However, its immense conceptual significance for plausible reasoning and \textbf{inductive statistical inference} was glimpsed at already by Bayes himself; cf. Stigler (1986)~\ct[pp~98--98]{sti1986}.

-In qualitative terms {\bf Bayes' theorem} is saying:\footnote{Depicting the structure of Bayes' theorem in this particular fashion ties in nicely with a famous quotation by the British economist \href{http://www-history.mcs.st-and.ac.uk/Biographies/Keynes.html}{John Maynard Keynes CB FBA (1883--1946)}, who is said to have once remarked: ``When the facts change, I change my mind.
+In qualitative terms \textbf{Bayes' theorem} is saying:\footnote{Depicting the structure of Bayes' theorem in this particular fashion ties in nicely with a famous quotation by the British economist \href{https://mathshistory.st-andrews.ac.uk/Biographies/Keynes/}{John Maynard Keynes CB FBA (1883--1946)}, who is said to have once remarked: ``When the facts change, I change my mind.
 What do you do, sir?''
-See URL (cited on July 8, 2018): \href{http://www-history.mcs.st-and.ac.uk/Quotations/Keynes.html}{www-history.mcs.st-and.ac.uk/Quotations/Keynes.html}.}
+See URL (cited on August 17, 2022): \href{https://mathshistory.st-andrews.ac.uk/Biographies/Keynes/quotations/}{mathshistory.st-andrews.ac.uk/Biographies/Keynes/quotations/}.}

 \fbox{

 }